evodify/phasing-genomes/README.md

 ##### Compare the levels of heterozygosity between original and phased data.
 Expectation: `heterozygotsOriginal / homozygotsOriginal = heterozygotsPhased / homozygotsPhased`
 The value of `introducedNs` is used for a very rough correction.
 For the most precise correction, `introducedNs` should be lowered by some amount because some extra Ns are introduced to homozygots in all-Ns blocks.
-I recommend to run `mergePhasedHeteroHomo_randomNs.py` with `introducedNs` values in the -Np option and then lower it little bt little, until the ratio heterozygots/heterozygots in phased and non-phased data is equal.
+I recommend to run `mergePhasedHeteroHomo_randomNs.py` with `introducedNs` values in the -Np option and then lower it little by little, until the ratio heterozygots / heterozygots in the phased and non-phased data are as similar as possible.

 ### Merge all phased files togather
 ```